 Aideen holds a teaching diploma from the London Academy of Music and Dramatic Art and is a qualified Primary School Teacher.
 Aideen has directed and produced all of the schools productions to date and is forever compelled by the capabilities of the students and staff of Centre Stage School.

-Mags, a nurse by trade, has been Office Manager at Centre Stage since 2007.
+Mags, a nurse by trade, has been working at Centre Stage since 2007.
 She is a well seasoned performer and singer, starting her career at an early age in her native Killarney.
 Mags keeps both students and staff at Centre Stage in order, and will always answer the phone or open the office door with her trademark smile!

 Originally from Wexford, David began his dance training in Cork at Colaiste Stiofan Naofa.
 Following two years dance training in Ballet, Contemporary, Jazz, and Modern he went on to receive a full scholorship with Cambridge Performing Arts at Bodywork in England.
 He studied full time for three years in Musical Theatre and Dance.
 Graduating in 2005 David then went to work extensively in Ireland, UK and beyond in many productions as both a singer and dancer, including pantomimes, cruise ships and TV work.
 In 2011 he was backing vocalist for Jedward at the Eurovision Song Contest in Düsseldorf with Ireland's entry song Lipstick.
 Alongside his performing career he also works as a Choreographer and made his debut in 2009 with his first professional production Westside Story with Director Bryan Flynn at the Cork Opera House, which received critical acclaim.
 Following the success of his first show he was asked to choreograph the Christmas pantomime at The Cork Opera House and continued to work with Bryan Flynn on many productions including Grease and Alice in Wonderland.
 David has always had a great love for Centre Stage, working with the students on shows such as Miss Saigon, Chicago and Blood Brothers.
 He is excited to be back and is looking forward to the year ahead.